 Logistics and Housing

-Our excavation project, in and arround the village of Rapoltu Mare, aims at exploring the area situated on the north side of the mures River, in the immediat vicinity of the Imperial Roman road linking Sarmizegetusa Ulpia Traiana to Apulum, via Germisara.
-We will hike to the site and back.
+Our excavation project, in and around the village of Rapoltu Mare, aims at exploring the area situated on the north side of the Mures River, in the immediate vicinity of the Imperial Roman road linking Sarmizegetusa Ulpia Traiana to Apulum, via Germisara.

 The housing and excavation conditions are very safe.
 There are several fully equipped hospitals and stores near by.
 Generally speaking, you will have all the advantages of a country life with all the comfort of an urban environment.